 Students grow spiritually through practicing their faith in everyday activities.
 Pre-kindergarten uses the curriculum called I Am Special, it focuses on God creating us and the world around us.
-Students tend to their relationship with God by giving thanks for His world and wonderful gifts.
+Students tend to develop their relationship with God by giving thanks for His world and wonderful gifts.
 Students learn to follow in His way and love others just as He does by the example of their peers and teachers.
 Students learn to pray the Our Father, Hail Mary, Glory Be, and recite the Sign of the Cross.
 Students attend Mass with the school community and their fifth-grade buddies beginning in January.

 The pre-kindergarten literacy program uses the OWL (Opening the World of Learning) curriculum and the Learning Without Tears program.
 These two programs help students develop early handwriting skills, rhyming, beginning and end sounds, recognizing letters, and building words.
 The literacy curriculum includes activities to guide students towards developing a foundation for phonemic and phonological awareness.